arkan/broonie/README.md

 ```

 Configure it with your own values.
 You can only run one instance of the bot in parallel.
-So if you want to handle multiple Telegram groups, you can define several entries in the config file.
+So if you want to handle multiple Telegram groups, you have to define several entries in the config file.

 Then run the application:
 ```
-$> go run cmd/bot/main.go
+$> go run cmd/broonie/main.go
 ```

 You should expect to see no error.
 Enjoy!